Flowgem/Proxmox-Console-Extension/README.md

 6. **Set up a Shortcut:**
    - Go to the **Extensions** page.
    - Click on the **Keyboard Shortcuts** option (usually at the bottom of the page).
-   - Assign a custom shortcut to activate the Proxmox Console Extension.
+   - Assign a custom shortcut to activate the VM Console Extension.
    - Now you can quickly trigger the extension with your chosen key combination! ⌨️

 ---

 ## 🛠️ Usage
-1. Open your Proxmox web interface and navigate to the console of a virtual machine.
+1. Open your VM web interface and navigate to the console of a virtual machine.
 2. Copy the desired text or command to your clipboard.
 3. Use the keyboard shortcut:
    - **Chrome:** The default shortcut is `Ctrl + M` (Windows/Linux) or `Command + M` (Mac).
    - **Edge:** You must manually set a shortcut:
      - Go to the **Extensions** page (`edge://extensions`).
      - Click on **Keyboard Shortcuts** at the bottom of the page.
-     - Assign a custom shortcut for the Proxmox Console Extension.
+     - Assign a custom shortcut for the VM Console Extension.
 4. The clipboard content will be pasted into the active console session as keyboard input. 🚀